 Choosing and starting Nursery can be a very anxious time for parents as well as children!
 We offer open days, stay and play sessions and home visits even before your child starts with us.

-The Nursery is run by a qualified Teacher, a Nursery Nurse and a Teaching Assistant.
-We have up to 26 children in each session.
+The Nursery is run by a qualified Teacher, Early Year Practitioners, a Teaching Assistant and Learning Support Assistant.
+We have up to 39 children in each session.

 We play inside and outside nursery everyday - it is important to bring clothes suitable for outdoor play so the children can explore and learn following their interests whatever the weather!
 Make sure you have a pair of wellies to leave in your box at Nursery.